hyperjiang/php-grpc-demo/README.md

 [gRPC-go](https://github.com/grpc/grpc-go)

-For linux user, you may need to build the php extension from source, for Mac user, you can use [brew](https://github.com/Homebrew/brew) to install it, e.g. if you have installed php 7.1 by brew, you can use the following command to install the gRPC extension:
+*Tips: For Linux user, you may need to build the php extension from source, for Mac user, you can use [brew](https://github.com/Homebrew/brew) to install it, e.g. if you have installed php 7.1 by brew, you can use the following command to install the gRPC extension:*

  ```
 brew install php71-grpc